-The H&M Foundation is a nonprofit funded by clothing company H&M. They teamed up with the UN Refugee Agency to highlight efforts to provide for the educational needs of children displaced from their homes by war, unrest, and calamities.
+The H&M Foundation is a nonprofit foundation that is funded by clothing company H&M. For its latest advocacy campaign, the organization teamed up with the UN Refugee Agency to highlight efforts to provide for the educational needs of children displaced from their homes by war, unrest, and calamities.

-Access to education is one of the major advocacies of the foundation.
-They note that there are still over 200 million children under the age of 5 who still do not have access to education and early childhood care.
+Education has been one of the major advocacies of the foundation with one of its goals being to help underprivileged children get access to it.
+The foundation notes that there are still over 200 million children under the age of 5 who still do not have access to education as well as early childhood care.
 With the situation of refugees becoming a significant global issue in the last few years, the organization decided to focus on the plight of refugee children this time around.

-H&M’s campaign encouraged people to donate by purchasing gift cards.
+H&M’s campaign, which was launched in November of 2016, encouraged people to donate by purchasing gift cards.
 For every gift card that the company was able to sell from Nov.
 3 to Dec.
-31, 2016, the foundation provided school supplies to refugee children residing in countries like:
+31, the foundation provided school supplies to refugee children residing in countries like:

 One of the important aspects of creating a campaign on social media for nonprofits is to have the right spokesperson to serve as its voice.
 The speaker needs to not only be recognized by the target audience, but must also have a close affinity to the cause so as to serve as a better voice for it.

-With that in mind, H&M and the UNHCR chose Wek.
-Alek herself was a former refugee from South Sudan at the age of 14 to escape the then ongoing civil war.
+With that in mind, H&M and the UNHCR chose Wek as the face and voice of their campaign.
+Wek herself was a former refugee who fled from South Sudan at the age of fourteen to escape the then ongoing civil war.
 Upon moving to London, she finished her studies before embarking on a career as a model for clothing brands like H&M. Owing to her experience as a refugee, Wek has since been a constant speaker on various topics related to the issue and is currently a goodwill ambassador for the UNHCR.

 — H&M (@hm) June 10, 2015

-Wek’s experiences as a refugee built on the message being told.
-Director Jess English also put the focus on Wek’s rise to her current status by featuring snippets from her modeling.
-He used them to emphasize the importance of education for refugee children to have a better future.
-This creates a stronger message, as the audience is able to relate Wek’s story to the point of the campaign.
+Wek’s personal experiences as a refugee also lent itself to the message being conveyed by the shorts.
+Each video opens with her narrating how her father taught her the importance of education.
+Video director Jess English also put the focus on Wek’s rise to her current status by featuring snippets from her modeling stints.
+He used them to emphasize the importance of education for refugee children to attain a better future.
+This creates a stronger message, as the audiences are able to relate to Wek’s story in the campaign’s call.